-"Against the God that rules the sky, I fought with hand uplifted high;"
+"Against the God that rules the sky, I lought with hands uplifted high;"

 and now you want me to be a soldier in his army.
 Well, he said, if you will not kill me.
-Kill you!
-No, we will not kill you; why, we have given you some figs, and some raisins, and some bread, and some water; is that killing you?
+Kill you! no, we will not kill you; why, we have given you some figs, and some raisins, and some bread, and some water; is that killing you?
 No, that is keeping me alive.
 Well, then, it is a pretty thing to think we are going to kill you.
 We did not sell you these things, we gave them to you without money and without price.
 Well, but if you will not kill me yourselves, perhaps you will give me over to the enemy afterwards.
-So, they took an oath that they would not kill the man, and that they would not give him up to his old master.
-If your heart is right, stop with us, and God shall be your master, and his way shall be, and his heaven shall be your heaven.
-So, he brought them down to the company, and they gained the victory, and recovered all they had lost.
+So they took an oath that they would not kill the man, and that they would not give him up to his old master.
+If your heart is right, stop with us, and God shall be your master, and his way shall be your way, and his heaven shall be your heaven.
+So he brought them down to the company, and they gained the victory, and recovered all they had lost.
 And you may depend upon it the man joined in the dance as merrily as any of the rest.
-So, when there is real soul-sickness, Satan leaves the soul, and light comes in, the light of the glorious gospel of God.
+So when there is real soul-sickness, Satan leaves the soul, and light comes in, the light of the glorious gospel of God.
 These are they that are "left of all the nations which came against Jerusalem."
-And of course, the world will leave you in this sense.
-If, then, the gospel be not hidden from you, if it is lovely in your eyes, pleasing in your ears, sweet to your taste, precious to your soul, it is the Lord that has done this.
+And of course the world will leave you in this sense.
+If, then, the gospel be not hid from you, if it is lovely in your eyes, pleasing in your ears, sweet to your taste, precious to your soul, it is the Lord that hath done this.
 The enemy has left you, sin has left you, for it was put away by Jesus Christ; death has left you, hell has left you, all your adversaries have virtually left you; you are born of God, and are now in a region, by regeneration, where there is no adversary, nor real or fatal evil occurrent.
+Then you shall it has a your neg to a or